Australian Trading Strategies (Backtest)

 Currency ETF

-The only currency ETF that offers exposure to the Aussie dollar is Invesco CurrencyShares Australian Dollar Trust (FXA).
 The ETF provides exposure to the Australian dollar relative to the US dollar.
 It increases in value when the Australian dollar strengthens and decreases in value when the US dollar strengthens.
 The fund may be suitable for investors looking to hedge currency risk or bet against the US dollar.
 FXA is the only real ETF available to investors seeking exposure to the AUD/USD exchange rate.

 How many Australian markets can you trade?